 Edward Fitzgerald had opened a brewery in Castlemaine, Victoria, in 1856.
 Joined by his brother Nicholas, he expanded his operation to Brisbane and Castlemaine XXX Sparkling Ale was released in 1878.
 In 1889, their brewery was the first in Queensland to produce a lager-style beer.
 Castlemaine merged with Toowoomba’s Perkins Brewery in 1928 to form Castlemaine Perkins.

 Edward and Nicholas Fitzgerald were successful beer barons in Melbourne before they turned their attention to Queensland.
-As well as the Castlemaine brewery on the gold fields, they set up another in South Melbourne.
+As well as the Castlemaine brewery on the goldfields, they set up another in South Melbourne.
 It seems, however, that they initially had some difficulty gaining acceptance for the South Melbourne beer, with drinkers preferring the Castlemaine drop.

-The brothers had opened breweries in Sydney, Newcastle, Daylesford and Newbridge.
+The brothers opened breweries in Sydney, Newcastle, Daylesford and Newbridge.
 In Queensland, they formed a partnership and founded the brewing company Fitzgerald, Quinlan & Co.
-They built a brewery in Milton, an inner suburb of Brisbane and within 12 months had produced their first beer.
+They built a brewery in Milton, an inner suburb of Brisbane, and within 12 months had produced their first beer.
 It was described in the Brisbane Courier as “…a delicious ale of the brightest amber, pleasant to taste, with a peculiarity of flavour not easily described and an aroma of an appetising nature by itself”.

 In 1979, Castlemaine Perkins merged with the Sydney brewing company Tooheys, to form Castlemaine Tooheys.
-This in turn was bought by the Bond Corporation in 1985, during the heady days of corporate raiders.
+This in turn was bought by the Bond Corporation in 1985, during the heady days of the corporate raiders.
 Japanese-owned Lion Nathan acquired Castlemaine Perkins in 1992 and trademarked the Castlemaine name for brewing in Australia.
 The brand is now owned by Lion, a division of the Japanese Kirin group.